Society and economics role in counseling

 The first role of socioeconomic factors lies in how it affects the viability of counseling.
-Unfortunately, counseling being a viable option is still heavily guided by the present stigma.
+Unfortunately, as a viable option, it is still heavily guided by the present stigma.

-In popular culture, you can still hear characters referring to counselors as a “shrink.”
-This term presently has an endearing connotation.
-However, it has a negative history.
+In popular culture, you can still hear characters referring to socioeconomic counselors as a “shrink.”
 In the past, therapists and counselors were called “shrinks” as slang for “headshrinker.”

-Sadly, this stigma continues among many communities today.
-Some people still view mental health problems in a negative light.
-Thus, some may be punishing and dismissive of seeking mental health treatments like counseling.
-Those who aren’t negative remain indifferent.
+Sadly, these socioeconomic factors continue in many communities today.
+Some factions still view mental health problems in a negative light.
+Thus, some may be punishing and dismissive of seeking mental health treatments.

-Because of this stigma, people who want and need mental health services often experience the following:
+Because of these socioeconomic factors, people who want and need mental health services often experience the following:

 - Bullying or harassment